Cu7ious/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

-0-lookup.py		returns the list of available attributes and methods of an object 1-my_list.py		class that inherits from `list` and extends it 2-is_same_class.py	checks if the object is exactly an instance of the specified class
+0-lookup.py		returns the list of available attributes and methods of an object 1-my_list.py		class that inherits from `list` and extends it 2-is_same_class.py	checks if the object is exactly an instance of the specified class 3-is_kind_of_class.py	checks if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class
 ```

 ##### Snippet to use the tests